thenbrent/multisite-user-management/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.5 =
+Important upgrade.
+You can now install MSUM in the default wp-content/plugins folder.
+This makes it easier to install and keep track of updates.

 = 0.4 =
 Upgrade to fix bug found when saving options page without changing roles.